jejuisland/TestProject/README.md

 DB_PORT=3307
 DATABASE_URL="mysql://root:root@localhost:3307/ims_db"

-## then into run this command into your terminal:
+## then run this command into your terminal:
 node app..js

 ## or if you installed nodemon